By Photo Aid

 Feature Gaps vs Competitors

-- Batch processing (available in Snag It! but absent here)
+- Batch processing workflows (available in Snag It! but missing here)

 Key Takeaways